Simple DIY MIDI-to-CV Translator Box

 The simplest work-around was to substitute a different op-amp, LM358, which is pin-compatible, dirt cheap, allows common-mode input voltage down to 0V, and will operate at a higher supply voltage.
 The schematic and parts list have been amended accordingly.

-The circuit revision requires a couple of minor hacks to the PCB v1.6, as shown in the pics below.
+The circuit revision requires a few minor hacks to the PCB v1.6, as shown in the pics below.
 Cut tracks where indicated by red ellipses and solder wire links on the under-side.

 Resistor R6 should be 18k (marked 22k on PCB v1.6).
 The original value (22k) did not provide enough gain to compensate for the filter input voltage divider (R1, R7).
 See picture for location of R6.